 When it’s comes to keeping worktops bug-free, it’s not simply about wiping down a surface after preparing food; how many of us plonk our handbags, briefcases or the kids’ school bags on the kitchen top?
 Or the shopping bags which have been in the boot of the car?
 Essentially, there are plenty of ways in which a worktop can become contaminated with nasty bacteria aside from cooking.
 That’s why we need to clean every day.

-On a daily basis, wiping down with a soft, microfibre cloth and hot, soapy water or a product that has been specifically formulated for granite worktops (such as Method Daily Granite or Lakeland’s Daily Granite Cleaner) should be perfectly adequate.
+On a daily basis, wiping down with a soft, microfibre cloth and hot water or a product that has been specifically formulated for granite worktops (such as Stain-Proof Daily Countertop Cleaner) should be perfectly adequate.
 You are looking for a pH-balanced product that cleans while leaving the granite shiny.
-Soapy water is fine, but you may need to buff any streaks away afterwards.
 Steer clear of bleach or any products which contain an acidic ingredient, like lemon juice or vinegar as this could harm the granite.

 Heavy duty mess